Dr. Jessica Cannon

 Filmed, edited, and produced the video "On the Trail of History: The Battle of Antietam," 2017.

 Article: "Augmented Reality Course Projects Make History Come Alive," C2C Digital Magazine, (spring/summer 2016).

 Conference presentation: "Capitalizing on the War: Baltimore's Economic Boom, Maryland's Wartime Bust," Society for Civil War Historians, June 2014.

 Invited keynote address: "Antietam at 150: Memory and Meanings through Time," 30th Anniversary Honors Student Association Celebration, Frederick Community College, Sept.
 2012.

 About the Author

 I am originally from Maryland.
 I enjoy learning new things and sharing resources to help others succeed.
-In various places I have lived, I volunteered at a wildlife rescue and the National World War I Museum.
-A few hobbies are bird-watching, kayaking, photography, sketching, reading widely, and seeing new places and historic sites.
+Outside of work I have volunteered at a wildlife rescue and the National World War I Museum, enjoy bird-watching, kayaking, photography, and seeing new places or historic sites.